Music of Egypt: Saidi (Upper Egyptian)

 Egyptian musicians from Upper Egypt play a form of folk music called Ṣa‘īdi which originates from Upper Egypt.
-Metqal Qenawi's Les Musiciens du Nil (Musicians of the Nile; who became known to Alain Weber in 1975), are the most popular Sa‘īdi group, and were chosen by the government to represent Egyptian folk music abroad.
-They spent over three decades touring Europe performing at various festivals and musical events and in 1983 after their performance in the World of Music and Dance Festival, they were signed to Peter Gabriel's label Real World-Carolina and went on to feature on his Album Passion.
+Metqal Qenawi's Les Musiciens du Nil (Musicians of the Nile; who became known to Alain Weber in 1975), are the most popular Sa'īdi group, and were chosen by the government to represent Egyptian folk music abroad.
+They spent over three decades touring Europe performing at various festivals and musical events and in 1983 after their performance in the World of Music and Dance Festival, they were signed to Peter Gabriel's label Real World-Carolina and went on to feature on his album Passion.
 Other performers include Shoukoukou, Ahmad Ismail, Omar Gharzawi, Sohar Magdy and Ahmed Megahid.

 Nubian

-In Egypt, Nubians are native to southern part of Aswan, though some live in Cairo, Alexandria and other cities.
-Nubian folk music can still be heard, but migration and intercultural contact with Egyptian and other musical genres have produced new innovations.
+In Egypt, Nubians are native to the southern part of Aswan, though many also live in Cairo, Alexandria and other cities.
+Nubian folk music can still be heard, but migration and intercultural contact with Egyptian and other musical genres have produced innovations.
 Ali Hassan Kuban's efforts had made him a regular on the world music scene, while Mohamed Mounir's social criticism and sophisticated pop have made him a star among Nubians, Egyptians, and other people worldwide.
 Ahmed Mounib, Mohamed Mounir's mentor, was by far the most notable Nubian singer to hit the Egyptian music scene, singing in both Egyptian Arabic as well as in his native Nobiin.
-Hamza El Din was another popular Nubian Egyptian artist, well known on the world music scene and has collaborated with the Kronos Quartet.
+Hamza El Din was another popular Nubian Egyptian artist, well known on the world music scene, who collaborated with the Kronos Quartet.